MohitGoel92/Customer-Marketing-Segmentation/README.md

 - **Step 3:** Take the two closest clusters and make them one cluster.
 - **Step 4:** Repeat step 3 until there is only one cluster.

-The Hierarchical Clustering algorithm maintains a memory oh how we went through the process.
+The Hierarchical Clustering algorithm maintains a memory of how we went through the process.
 The memory is stored in a dendrogram.

 ## The Dendrogram

+**Pros of Hierarchical Clustering**

+- The optimal number of clusters can be obtained by the model itself
+- Practical visualisation with the dendrogram